NoxOrg/Nox.Reference/README.md

 - Register data seeder in the data flow in the following line in DataSeederExtensions file.

 ```
-services.AddScoped<INoxReferenceDataSeeder, CurrencyDataSeeder>(); // you can exclude dataloader from flow if necessary, especially in debug purposes.
+services.AddScoped<INoxReferenceDataSeeder, CurrencyDataSeeder>(); // you can exclude dataloader from flow if necessary, especially for debug purposes.
 ```

-## How to transform input data to an entity.
+## How to transform input data into an entity.
 -   Create an automapper profile and setup a mapping

 ```